Antt-Catt/PenteGame/README.md

 The graphic interface was designed thanks to the [Tkinter](https://github.com/python/cpython/tree/3.12/Lib/tkinter) lib.

 The server was able to support multiple games at a time, in a tournament.
-Players were winning or losing points if they won or lost.
+Players were winning or losing points if they won or lost a game.